adno/tubelex/README.md

 6. Create the word list (both raw and normalized) as described initially.

-Near duplicates are files with cosine similarity >= 0.95 between their 1-gram TF-IDF vectors.
+Near-duplicates are files with cosine similarity >= 0.95 between their 1-gram TF-IDF vectors.
 We make a reasonable effort to minimize the number of duplicates removed.
-(Minimum vertex cover is NP-hard.)
 See the source code for more details on this and other points.

 Note that the script saves intermediate files after cleaning and removing duplicates, and has several options (see `python tubelex.py --help`).

 # Usage

 Note that the output of the script is already included in the repository.
-But you can reproduce it by following the steps below.
+You can, however, reproduce it by following the steps below.
 Results will vary based on the YouTube videos/subtitles still available for download.

 1. Install the Git submodule for JTubeSpeech: